m8b-dev/ether-binder/README.md

 # Status

 Early.
-Very early.
-Don't use yet.
+Don't use yet for production purposes.
+Feel free to experiment around.

+The headline feature to be used is contract binding, which you can look at `bin/abigen.php --help`

 # Status